bucs110fall2023/final-project-danny-dimes/README.md

 - Expected Outcome: The user interface is intuitive, buttons respond to clicks, and the game starts without errors.

 2. Test Case: Duck Spawning
-- Test Description: Ensure ducks spawn correctly and follow the defined patterns.
+- Test Description: Ensure ducks spawn correctly and follow patterns.
 - Test Steps:
 2.1 Start a new game.
 2.2 Observe the spawning of ducks.